 During the month of May, rhubarb begins to make an appearance on local dessert menus.
-This seasonal sighting reminds Joe to tell our family members that I purchase bundles of red celery and eat the stalks raw.
+This seasonal sighting reminds Joe to tell our family members that I purchase bundles of red celery and eat the raw stalks.
 (This is a joke!)

 Last Saturday, I attended the Collingswood Farmers' Market opener to find first batch strawberries.
 Springdale Farms had a selection of small strawberries that proved to be sweet with minimal hull and perfect for jamming.
 (The variety that are deep red all the way through.)
 Making my way through each vendor table, Flaim Farm’s crimson-colored stalks of rhubarb called me over.
 “Hey you!
 Take us home to make jam!”
 And that is exactly what I did.